 Check For Hardware failure

-Hardware failure or system instability an cause the computer to reboot automatically.
+Hardware failure or system instability can cause the computer to reboot automatically.
 The problem could be the RAM, Hard Drive, Power Supply, Graphic Card or External devices: – or it could be an overheating or BIOS issue.
-For this, you have to manually check them one by one. let’s see how to do.
+For this, you have to manually check them one by one. let’s see what to do.

 Use the Memory Diagnostic Tool